microsoft/BotFramework-WebChat/samples/06.recomposing-ui/a.minimizable-web-chat/README.md

 ```
 <!-- prettier-ignore-end -->

-Set up the function component the same way you would set up a regular `React.Component`
+Set up the functional component the same way you would set up a regular `React.Component`

 1. Set state with `useMemo` and `createDirectLine` with your token.
 It is **never recommended** to put the Direct Line secret in the browser or client app.
 To learn more about secrets and tokens for Direct Line, visit this [tutorial on authentication](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication).
 1. Inside render, be sure to return the `<ReactWebChat>` component.